 Who was Joseph?

-Joseph also shows his goodness and righteousness in his attitude towards the Virgin Mary’s pregnancy.
+Joseph also shows goodness and righteousness in his attitude toward the Virgin Mary’s pregnancy.
 Not only does he not make a legal denunciation, which would have resulted in Mary’s death according to the Law of Moses (Deuteronomy 22:23-24).
 But he also thinks of not making it known that she was pregnant by secretly running away.
-In this way, he wants to avoid disgracing her, for in such cases the woman, even if she was not reported, would have her reputation tarnished in the eyes of men (Matthew 1:18-19).
+In this way, he wants to avoid disgracing her, for in such cases, the woman, even if she were not reported, would have her reputation tarnished in the eyes of men (Matthew 1:18-19).

-Joseph was descended from the lineage of King David: “Joseph, son of David“.
+Joseph was descended from the lineage of King David: “Joseph, son of David.”
 As the angel who encouraged him to accept the unusual situation of his fiancée, Christine Mary called him.
 The most significant event in the life of this “righteous” man is his marriage to Mary.
-A marriage that took place in his youth, or even adulthood.
+A wedding that took place in his youth or even adulthood.